 5. Bring the other edge of the wrap across baby’s body.
 Tuck in under baby’s back.

 6. Fold any extra length up and under baby’s legs.
-Wrap firmly, but make sure that the wrap isn’t too tight and that baby can fully stretch out his legs.
+Wrap firmly, but make sure that the wrap isn’t too tight and that baby can fully stretch out their legs.
 Wrapping the legs and chest too tightly can lead to hip and breathing problems.

 In cool weather, dress your baby in a lightweight jumpsuit under the wrap.
 Don’t use a bunny rug or blanket – it can cause overheating.
 Be careful not to overheat the house, especially if baby is ill.